alyssaong1/botframework-smalltalk/README.md

 # Small Talk Module for the Microsoft Bot Framework #
-Ever had the problem of needing to handle countless types of small talk (e.g. "hello", "goodbye", "tell me a joke", "what's up")?
+Ever had the problem of needing to handle countless types of small talk (e.g. "hello", "good afternoon", "goodbye", "you're terrible", "what's up")?
 This is a plug n play small talk module, using QnA maker and combinable with LUIS.

 *Note: This is a port over from API.AI's small talk module.
 It uses the same intents and scripted replies.*

 I have used QnA maker because 1.
-It is the most cost effective solution, and 2.
-Creating an intent for each type of smalltalk intent is not scalable in the long run.
+It is cost effective, and 2.
+Creating an intent for each type of smalltalk is not scalable in the long run.
 I understand that QnA maker is traditionally used for knowledge base scenarios, but hey if it works then why not.

 **How it works:** An excel containing the question and intent matches is uploaded to QnA maker.
 In the bot, the result from QnA maker is mapped to a list of possible responses (see *smalltalk.js* in the *lib* folder), which are selected at random.